openebs-archive/openebs-docs/docs/alphafeatures.md

    ```
    The output shows that snapshot of the source PVC is created successfully.

-6. Now, let's create the clone volume of the snapshot.
+6. Now, let's create clone volume using the above snapshot.
 Get the PVC YAML spec for creating the clone volume from the given snapshot.
    ```
    wget https://raw.githubusercontent.com/openebs/cstor-csi/master/deploy/pvc-clone.yaml
    ```
-   The downlaoded file is saved as `pvc-clone.yaml`.
+   The downloaded file is saved as `pvc-clone.yaml`.

 7. Edit the downloaded clone PVC YAML spec to update:

    - metadata.name :- Name of the clone PVC.
-   - spec.storageClassName :- Same StorageClass used to create the source PVC.
+   - spec.storageClassName :- Same StorageClass used while creating the source PVC.
    - spec.dataSource.name :- Name of the snapshot.
    - spec.resources.requests.storage :- The size of the volume being cloned or restored.
 This should be same as source PVC.